Affordable Car Insurance for SSI Recipients

 You May Qualify for Special Insurance Rates

-SSI is designed to help those who are disabled or blind.
+SSI is designed to help those with disabilities, like vision and hearing loss, MS, cerebral palsy, and epilepsy.
 It’s also designed for anyone over the age of 65.
 Some may assume that people on SSI pay higher insurance rates because they’re perceived to be in a higher risk group.

 In reality, it’s a common misconception that individuals with disabilities or the elderly pay higher rates on car insurance.
 Some disabilities may put you in a higher risk category.
 However, not all disabilities are categorized in the same way.